-If you haven’t read all of these already, then do it.
-These are some of the best books of our time that will immerse you into their world, and you’ll lose a part of yourself to them forever.
-They are magical, heart-warming, intriguing and unforgettable.
+If you haven’t read all of these books already, then you might want to.
+These are some of the greatest books of our times IMO.
+They are magical, heart-warming, intriguing and unforgettable, and will immerse you into their worlds You’ll lose a part of yourself to them forever.

 I’ve read most of them more than once, and feel as happy reading them for the nth time as I did the first time.
-I think these are the best books because in several respects, firstly because they are unique and secondly they can be enjoyed by anyone.
-However, book lovers know there aren’t any best books.
-Every good book leaves an indelible mark on our hearts and minds unequivocally.
+I think these books are gems in several respects, they are unique and they can be enjoyed by anyone.
+(However, book lovers know there aren’t any best books.
+Every good book leaves an indelible mark on our hearts and minds unequivocally.)

 1. Harry Potter Series

 I was 13 when my friend gave me the first harry potter book.
 I was through and through a non-reader and the only books that I read were for exams.
-Since it was the first time that she had coaxed me into reading something, I went home and started with the first chapter.
-Vernon Dursley was pondering over matters of concern while returning to his home at Privet Drive.
+Since it was the first time that she had really insisted on something, I went home and started with the first chapter right away.
+Vernon Dursley was pondering over matters of “concern” while returning to his home at Privet Drive.
 I was kind of getting bored and was almost about to chuck reading.
 But before I could give up, I turned to the page from where there was no turning around.
-Since that moment, I’ve gulped each and every harry potter book.
+I met harry potter and immediately befriended him.
+Since that moment, I have been mesmerized by the series.

 The incredible characters don’t remain a work of mere fiction.
 They become an integral part of your being.
 Hogwarts School, Diagon Alley, 9 and 3/4 won’t be just figments of imagination.
 They become places that breathe life like any place you’ve ever been to.
 JK Rowling has created this magical, incredible and bedazzling world of harry potter and hogwarts which will (even if you are a tree) create a place in your heart and mind for the rest of your life.
 You may be any age or may like any genre, this book series is unbelievably glorious.
 It is a story about love, friendship, kindness, courage, and standing up against evil.

 It is unfathomable how J K Rowling authored a series of 7 books each of them exceptionally amazing without losing consistency in character portrayal and overall storyline.
-There’s nothing much that I can say about the Harry Potter series because it leaves one speechless and you’d know what I mean once you are done.
+There’s nothing much that I can say about the Harry Potter series , just thst it’s incredible and not to br missed.
 First Book of Harry Potter series is Harry Potter And The Sorcerer’s Stone.

 2. The Hitchhiker’s Guide To The Galaxy